cloudmesh/useful-introduction_to_cloud-2015/_sources/accounts/ssh.txt

 To access the various FutureSystem resources, you need to provide a public ssh key to FutureSystem.
 We explain how to generate a ssh key, upload it to the FutureSystem portal and log onto the resources.
-This manual covers both UNIX and Windows Users.
+This manual covers UNIX, Mac OS X, and Windows Users.

 .. _s-using-ssh-windows:

 Using SSH from Windows
 ----------------------------------------------------------------------

 .. hint:: |info-image| For Linux users, please skip to the section :ref:`s-ssh-generate`
+.. hint:: |info-image| For Mac users, please skip to the section :ref:`s-ssh-osx`

 Windows users need to have some special software to be able to use the